ComputationalIntelligenceGroup/MultiMap-documentation/README.md

 ### Overview

-Multimap is a tool designed in the CIG of the UPM for the viewing and processing of brain images whose function is the extraction of statistical data from them.
+Multimap is a tool designed in the for the viewing and processing of brain images whose function is the extraction of statistical data from them.

 ### Install